Auto-Rooter/Text-summarization-tool/README.md

 # Text-summarization-tool
-Using NLTK Lib to summarise text
+Using NLTK Lib to summarise text along with: cosine distance and pagerank algorithms, bag of words technique

 ### Final Result:
 ![](result.JPG)